Airway-Conscious Orthodontics

 We learned about the health benefits of nasal breathing in the last section, so let’s see the effects of mouth breathing:

-• Nitric oxide is not added to inspired air, which decreases the lungs’ ability to absorb oxygen
+• Nitric oxide is not added to inspired air, which decreases the lungs’ ability to absorb oxygen.

-• Shallow breathing reduces the amount of oxygen transferred into the body
+• Shallow breathing reduces the amount of oxygen transferred into the body.

 These are the most direct adverse effects of mouth breathing.
 Unfortunately, there are also indirect adverse effects of chronic mouth breathing, which stem from getting inadequate oxygen to the brain.
+These adverse effects include:

 • A constant lethargic feeling